BigSpringBag/acd/README.md

 amp delete # only use it when you want to flip the table, Amplify Cli is infested with bugs
 ```

+if you really want to flip the table like i did, ```amp delete``` then remove the following
+- amplify/#current-cloud-backend
+- amplify/.config/local-aws-info.json
+- amplify/.config/local-env-info.json
+- amplify/team-provider-info.json
+- amplify/backend/amplify-meta.json

 TO-DO:

 prerequisites: Amplify Cli basics